OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Creating a new layer in GeoServer
 ``````````````````````````````````
-* Layers display your geodata in your OpenLayers map.
-Layers are provided and stored by your GeoServer.
+* Use GeoServer layers to publish your geospatial data.
 * Choose :menuselection:`Structure --> GeoServer` from the menu bar to visit the GeoServer configuration page again
 * Select :menuselection:`Layers` and click **Add** to add a new layer